ThomasMertes/seed7/src/read_me.txt

   to write a definition of BIGINT_LIBS to the file chkccomp.h.

   The GMP library might be used by other libraries as well.
-  In some cases the other users of the GMP library use custom memory allocations that may corrupt the memory.
+  In some cases the other users of the GMP library use a custom memory allocator.
+By design all users of GMP share the same custom memory allocator.
+Memory could be freed with the wrong allocator and this corrupts the heap.
   If you see buffer overflow errors or corrupt heap memory you should switch back to the default bigInteger library.